DESTRealm/optionally/README.md

   ;
 ```

-This will throw an `OptionallyOptionsException`.
-You shouldn't be doing this
+This will throw an `OptionsException`.
+You shouldn't be doing this (did I repeat
-(did I repeat myself?), so I'll leave it to you to decide how to handle the
+myself?), so I'll leave it to you to decide how to handle the generated
-generated exception.
+exception.

 Hint: Use default values if you're thinking about using a required option.
 They're easier to maintain and much less frustrating for your users.